Ankit Metal & Power Ltd Management Discussions.

-The low per capita steel consumption in India coupled with a large population base provides significant growth opportunities to the Iron and Steel industry.
+The low per capita steel consumption in India coupled with a large population base provides significant growth opportunities to the iron and steel industry.
 The steel demand in India is expected to remain robust in long term due to increasing demand from several sectors including automotive, consumer durables, oil and gas, industrial machinery, real estate and infrastructure.
 The government has already initiated so many steps for the betterment of Indian economy and has also undertaken two large initiatives viz. putting more money into the rural economy especially after demonetisation and putting a renewed focus on infrastructure development and this would certainly enable the Steel producers to grow.

 The steel industry is subject to cyclical swings arising from factors such as excess capacity, regional demand and supply imbalances and volatile market demand and prices.
-One of major threats to the industry is depleting availability and volatile pricing of raw materials.
-Coking coal, a primary ingredient in steel making is also in short supply.
-A majority of the coking coal requirement is met by importing from Australia.
+One of the major threats to the industry is depleting availability and volatile pricing of raw materials.

 Risks and Concerns